-- Our firm does not want to add to your financial burden after an animal attack.
+- Our Columbus dog bite lawyers do not want to add to your financial burden after an animal attack.
 We represent clients on a contingency fee basis – you will not pay until we secure compensation on your behalf.

 When Is a Dog Owner Liable?

+Yes.
 A successful dog bite claim in Ohio could end in financial compensation for your related medical expenses, pain and suffering, psychological distress, lost wages, lost quality of life, and property damage repairs.
-Find out the total value of your case during a free consultation with one of our attorneys.
-Request yours online or call (800) ELK-OHIO today.
+Find out the total value of your case during a free consultation with one of our dog bite injury attorneys.
+Request yours online or call (614) 230-0634 today.